edithgogo/CINN/README.md

 ### 2.1 Fundamental Concepts

-There are two levels of APIs in CINN, high-level IR and CINN IR.
-The followings are fundamental concepts in these two IRs.
+There are two levels of APIs in CINN, high-level IR and the CINN IR at the lower lower.
+The followings are fundamental concepts in these two types of IRs.

 In HLIR: